-Then, Gabriel, (no bless'd sp'rit more kind or fair) Bodies and clothes himself with thicken'd air: All like a comely youth in life's fresh bloom, Rare workmanship, and wrought by heav'nly loom !
-He took for skin a cloud most soft and bright, That e'er the mid-day sun pierc'd thro' with light; Upon his cheeks a lively blush he spread, Wash'd from the morning beauty's deepest red : An harmless flaming meteor shone for hair, And fell adown his shoulders with loose care : He cuts out a silk mantle from the skies, Where the most sprightly azure pleas'd the eyes ; This he with starry vapours spangles all, Took in their prime e'er they grow ripe, and fall; Of a new rainbow, e'er it fret or fade, The choicest piece took out, a scarf is made; Small streaming clouds he does for wings display, Nor virtuous lovers sighs more soft than they :

-These he gilds o'er with the sun's richest rays,

-Caught gliding o'er pure atreams on which he plays.

-Cowley's Davideis, Book 2d.
+Then, Gabriel, (no bless'd sp'rit more kind or fair) Bodies and clothes himself with thicken'd air: All like a comely youth in life's fresh bloom, Rare workmanship, and wrought by heav'nly loom!
+He took for skin a cloud more soft and bright, Than e'er the mid-day sun pierced thro' with light : Upon his cheeks a lively blush he spread, Wash'd from the morning beauty's deepest red; An harmless flaming meteor shone for hair, And fell adown his shoulders with loose care: He cuts out a silk mantle from the skies, Where the most sprightly azure pleased the eyes; This he with starry vapours spangles all, Took in their prime ere they grow ripe, and fall; Of a new rainbow, ere it fret or fade, The choicest piece took out, a scarf is made; Small streaming clouds he does for wings display, Nor virtuous lovers' sighs more soft than they; These he gilds o'er with the sun's richest rays, Caught gliding o'er pure streams on which he plays.
+COWLEY'S Davideis, Book 2d.